bradleyboehmke/xgboost_databricks_tuning/slides.md

 * <b>ML</b>: Understands the basics of the GBM/XGBoost algorithm and is familiar with the idea of hyperparameter tuning
 * <b>Environment</b>: Has access to a Databricks ML runtime cluster to reproduce results (~ 20 min compute time)

 <b><font color="blue">Target audience</font></b>: Data scientist transitioning to Databricks that has experience with machine learning in general and, more specifically, some experience with XGBoost.
-The reader's objective is to better understand what XGBoost hyperparameters to focus on, what values to explore, and how best to implement this process within Databricks.
+The reader's objective is to better understand what XGBoost hyperparameters to focus on, what values to explore, and how best to implement the search process within Databricks.

 ---